 The reflector is the shiny metal or plastic internal surface that helps focus and direct the light out through the lens.
-An efficient reflector is essential to make sure that none of the light source is wasted.
+A reflector is essential to make sure that none of the light source is wasted.

 The glass (or plastic) lens at the front of the torch focusses the light to the pattern for this model.
 Some flashlights allow you to focus the beam manually (from a narrow beam to a wide floodlight).

 The electrical component that generates the light.
 Read the section below for more information about light color, types of light source and their advantages.

 The trend sees popular flashlights using LED (Light-Emitting Diode) light source.
 This technology has developed over the years to become a dependable, powerful and pure light source.
 Compared to a traditional filament or incandescent bulb, LED light sources last longer, use less power and provide powerful output.

 Alternatives to an LED include halogen or xenon light sources: both provide bright, pure and powerful illumination (and are used in some high-end vehicles).
 Comparing these to LEDs and the main difference is that LEDs don’t use a heated filament and a glass bulb.
 This makes an impact and shock resistant than glass-based units, making this important for tactical or other torches that will potentially take a battering in your sport or profession.
 LEDs are robust, making them a great choice for tactical flashlights (which often have to take knocks or cope with rough handling).

 Lifespan of a bulb

 We’ve covered some of the differences between light sources, but from an economic point of view, lifespan is key.
 Most LEDs have a lifespan of 50,000 hours or more – with some advanced (and expensive) units claiming a lifespan in tens or hundreds of years.